-The Presidio of Monterey was the primary U.S. Army facility in the Monterey Bay region after the Mexican-

-COLONIAL MONTEREY

-American War of 1848 and the Spanish-American War of 1898.

-Mexican-American War

-Spanish-American War

-MILITARY BARRACKS

-wooden barracks New were built and officially named Ord Barracks in June 1904, in honor of Major General Edward Ord, a Union Army leader in the American Civil War.

-7th INFANTRY

-In 1940, on the eve of World War II, the camps were consolidated to create Fort Ord. \$3,000,000 is spent to construct barracks for the newly activated 7th Infantry Division.

-US PREPARES FOR WAR

-As war was looming in the Pacific during the late 1930s, the U.S. Army purchased more lands in the region, and established Camp Pacific, and Camp Clayton, in addition to Camp Ord.

-World War II

-CAMP ORD

-The artillery field is named Camp Ord, also in honor of Major General Edward Ord.

-POST IN MONTEREY

-infantry regiment arrived at Monterey with the mission of constructing a post to house cavalry & infantry.

-U.S. ARMY SETTLES IN

-The U.S. Army purchased 'Gigling Reservation' which comprised of over 15,000 acres of land within the Monterey City Land tracts and the Gigling family farm.
-The Reservation was created to accommodate the training of soldiers coming up from the Presidio of Monterey.
+COLONIAL MONTEREY MILITARY BARRACKS 7th INFANTRY The Presidio of Monterey New wooden barracks were In 1940, on the eve of World was the primary U.S. Army built and officially named Ord War II, the camps were facility in the Monterey Bay Barracks in June 1904, in honor consolidated to create Fort of Major General Edward Ord, region after the Mexican-Ord. \$3,000,000 is spent American War of 1848 and a Union Army leader in the to construct barracks for the Spanish-American War American Civil War. the newly activated 7th of 1898.
+Infantry Division.
+Mexican-American War Spanish-American War US PREPARES FOR WAR As war was looming in the Pacific during the late 1930s, the U.S. Army purchased more lands in World War II the region, and established Camp Civil War Pacific, and Camp Clayton, in addition to Camp Ord.
+CAMP ORD The artillery field is named Camp Ord. also in honor of Major General Edward Ord.
+POST IN MONTEREY U.S. ARMY SETTLES IN The U.S. Army purchased An infantry regiment arrived at Monterey 'Gigling Reservation' which with the mission of comprised of over 15,000 constructing a post to acres of land within the house cavalry & infantry.
+Monterey City Land tracts and the Gigling family farm.
+The Reservation was created to accommodate the training of soldiers coming up from the

+Presidio of Monterey.